caprenter/shipley-film-society/_includes/main.md

 This season marks our return after the covid cancellations of recent years.

-We've brought back a couple of films that had to be cancelled during the pandemic, and our volunteers have selected a bunch of great films for you to discover, revist, and enjoy.
+We've brought back a couple of films that had to be cancelled during the pandemic, and our volunteers have selected a bunch of great films for you to discover, revisit, and enjoy.

 Films are shown on the 4th Friday of the month.